-If you’ve ever tried shedding a few pounds, you know it wasn’t an overnight process, but a series of choices made one at a time, day after day until you reached your goal.
-Then, having achieved your goal weight, you must continue making conscious choices — though not as many, or as rigidly as before.
+If you’ve ever tried shedding a few pounds, you know it wasn’t an overnight process, but a series of choices made day after day.
+Then, having achieved your goal weight, you have to continue making conscious choices — though not as many, or as rigidly as before.

-See, far too often we think of reducing clutter as a one-time event, but you didn’t lose weight (or train for that 5k, write your research paper, or plan your wedding) all in the course of one long afternoon or weekend.
-You did it a little at a time, methodically.
+The problem is, we often think of reducing clutter as a one-time event, but you don’t lose weight (or train for a 5k, write a research paper, or plan a wedding) all in the course of one long afternoon or weekend.
+You do it a little at a time.
+Methodically.
 That’s how you need to work at reducing clutter, too.

 1. Make Your Bed.
 Seriously.